WrestleMania 32: Pre-show

 Three matches were contested on the two-hour long WrestleMania 32 Kickoff pre-show, which was broadcast on the WWE Network, WWE.com, Facebook, Google+, Pinterest, and YouTube, with USA Network joining the live coverage for the second hour.
-In the first match, Kalisto defended the United States Championship against Ryback.
+In the first match, Kalisto defended the WWE United States Championship against Ryback.
 Kalisto won after executing a Salida Del Sol on Ryback, who had collided with an exposed turnbuckle.

 In the second match, a 10-women tag team match pitted Team Total Divas (Alicia Fox, Brie Bella, Eva Marie, Natalya, and Paige) against Team B.A.D. & Blonde (Emma, Lana, Naomi, Summer Rae, and Tamina).
 Bella won the match for Team Total Divas by making Naomi submit to the Yes!
 Lock.
 Nikki Bella, who was inactive due to a neck injury, came out to celebrate with her sister and the rest of the team.

 Next, WWE Hall of Famer Lita introduced a new WWE Women's Championship to replace the WWE Divas Championship, and revealed that the winner of the triple threat match between Charlotte, Becky Lynch, and Sasha Banks later that night would be awarded the title.

 Finally, The Usos (Jey Uso and Jimmy Uso) defeated The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) in a tag team match after The Usos performed a double Superkick on D-Von.
 After the match, The Usos performed Samoan Splashes through tables on The Dudley Boyz.